Gasification

 Gasification involves combining extreme high-temperature and high-pressure environments where refractory integrity directly dictates gasifier availability, campaign life, and operational safety.
 MRL addresses these critical challenges by delivering customized refractory configurations and integrated technical services to ensure stable, efficient, and sustained throughput.

 The dome and its transition area connecting to the barrel represent the most structurally complex and critical section of a gasifier.
-The refractory lining in this zone must not only support the structural dead load but also withstand continuous high-temperature radiation and severe thermal stress.
-Any minor material defect or design oversight can be rapidly amplified in this area, potentially leading to dome instability or sealing failure, which may critically compromise overall gasifier safety.
+The refractory lining in this zone must support the structural dead load while withstanding continuous high-temperature radiation and severe thermal stress.
+Any minor design or material oversight in this area can lead to lining displacement or sealing failure, critically compromising overall gasifier safety.

 Challenge

-Due to large curvature and non-uniform temperature distribution, this zone is highly susceptible to thermal stress concentration.
-Common failure modes include brick cracking, bulging, spalling, or deformation-related detachment.
-Spherical dome structures are particularly vulnerable, as flame convergence can cause localized overheating, while the transition section often becomes a high-risk failure zone due to joint misalignment or steep stress gradients.
-In addition, upward disturbance from syngas and slag flow intensifies high-temperature abrasion and chemical attack, placing exceptionally high demands on refractory performance.
+Featuring large curvature and non-uniform temperature profiles, this zone is highly susceptible to thermal stress concentration.
+Common failure modes include brick cracking, bulging, spalling, or structural deformation.
+In spherical domes, flame convergence often causes localized overheating, while the transition section is prone to lining failure due to expansion joint misalignment or steep stress gradients.
+Furthermore, upward syngas turbulence and aggressive slag splash intensify high-temperature abrasion and chemical attack.

 Solution